tile-dev/tile-dev.github.io/docs/dev/projects.md

 We use python even for configuration, over formats like `yaml`, as we cna make use of standard Python constructs to make the configuration more readable.

-The Tile configuration is a single Python object that describes the Tile Project, this is comprised from multiple contianing obejcts that descibes how each subssytem works.
+The Tile configuration is a single Python object that describes the Tile Project, this is comprised from multiple containing objects that describes how each subsystem works.

 An example `config.py` is as below: